Last Updated on March 22, 2021 by Julia Wilson

 The most common bacteria involved in osteomyelitis are Staphylococcus sp, Streptococcus sp, and Escherichia coli after trauma and/or surgery, and Proteus sp, Klebsiella sp, Pasteurella sp as well as anaerobes (bacteria that can live without oxygen) Actinomyces sp, Clostridium sp, and Bacteroides sp are common isolates from bite wounds.

-Bone infection is more common cats than dogs due to cat bites during when they fight.
-Entire male cats are at increased risk of developing puncture wounds from cat fights, and cats with compromised immune systems (such as FIV or FeLV) are more vulnerable to developing bacterial or fungal infections; however, osteomyelitis can occur in cats of any age, sex, and health status.
+Bone infection is more common in cats than dogs due to bites that occur when cats fight.
+Entire male cats are at increased risk of developing puncture wounds from cat fights, and cats with compromised immune systems (such as FIV or FeLV) are more vulnerable; however, osteomyelitis can occur in cats of any age, sex, and health status.

 Osteomyelitis is often classified as either haematogenous or post-traumatic in origin.